-- Add custom text entries to the spell checker, and
+- Add custom text entries to the spell checker.

 - Correct misspelled words.

-- When Spell Check has checked the entire file, the Spell Check dialog will open, displaying:
+- When Spell Check has checked the entire file, the Spell Check Results dialog will open, displaying:

 - How many custom words were created during your spell check session.

-- Review this information and click the OK button to close the Spell Check dialog.
+- Review this information and click the Done button to close the dialog.

 - Click the Select Objects button, then click on one or more Text object(s) to select them.

-- Click the Open Object edit button, and on the Text tab of the Text Specification dialog, click the Spell Check button.
+- Click the Open Object edit button, and on the Text panel of the Text Specification dialog, click the Spell Check button.